 In the year that the asset is classified as an asset HFS, the various scenarios and the relevant tax treatments are explained below.
 It should be noted that these scenarios and tax treatments may create complications when the asset is finally sold in the next year or a future year.
-If the asset is sold in the same vear there should be no tax complications since the actual sales proce year, there should be no tax complications since the actual sales proceeds can be substituted for the market value on a "deemed sale", if applicable.
+If the asset is sold in the same year, there should be no tax complications since the actual sales proceeds can be substituted for the market value on a "deemed sale", if applicable.
 It should also be noted that it is possible that the asset is finally not sold in which case, further tax consequences may apply (see 6.2 below).